Tuesday, April 10, 2018

 It is unlikely that the Tennessee Wildman has lived almost 150 years in the Tennessee mountains.
 It may be assumed, then, that more than one of these creatures exists.
 Or could the creature sighting in the Bee Cliffs area be something else entirely?
 It wasn't only Tennessee that this creature was sighted, some reports were also coming from Kentucky.

 These are a collection of TRUE paranormal Stories.
 Here at "Strange But True Stories", we vow to bring you stories of: Paranormal Stories, Bigfoot stories, Time Glitches & the Mandela Effect.
 Come and explore our world of mystery.
 I wouldn't be surprised if these movies on Netflix or the The Best Movies of 2017!
 This stuff makes you want to play Clash of Clans and other Android and ios apps.

-Ocean County New Jersey (Class B) BFRO
+Adams County Ohio (Class B) BFRO

-Belmont County Ohio (Class B) BFRO
+Skagit County Washington (Class B) BFRO

-Bingham County Idaho (Class B) BFRO
+Ellis County Texas (Class A) BFRO

 I and my family live on the north side of Ennis on I-45.
 At the time, I was 13 yrs old.
 I was at home with my brother's girlfriend.
 We were there alone.
 She was giving me a tattoo on my left arm of a ...